 Protocols

 Many jurisdictions are modifying cardiac and respiratory arrest protocols to limit exposure to airborne diseases.
-Other protocols include treating the patient in a specific place or transporting them to alternative destinations such as urgent care clinics to decrease the workload at hospitals.
+Other protocols include treating the patient in a specific place or transporting them to alternative destinations such as urgent care clinics to decrease hospital workload.

 Some states allow rapid COVID-19 testing in the field, while others allow paramedics to perform ALS skills in a hospital.
 When treating in place, providing rapid COVID-19 testing, or transporting to other locations, agencies need to develop a plan for payment of their services.